 I also need to point out that most atheists have this almost stultifying habit of putting belief in God on par with belief in tooth fairies, leprechauns, Easter bunny, Santa Claus, unicorns and imaginary friends etc. These are fundamentally silly analogies.
 Even a rational person can distinguish between the two.

 There are innumerable, logical evidences (and defenses) proving God’s existence than man-made, superstitious folklore.
-God has made His existence so clear to millions of people, that its more plausible and rational to accept that the universe came about by His power rather than “random chance.”
-Its left for man to either accept or deny them.
-In upcoming posts, I will be providing more detailed examples of the arguments for God listed above.
+God has made His existence so clear to millions of people, that it is more plausible and rational to accept that the universe came about by His power rather than “random chance.”
+It’s left for man to either accept or deny them.